pennaerial/monorepo/controls/sae_2025_ws/README.md

 ## Launching Components

 ### Launch Order (All in Separate Terminals)
+0. Follow Setup instructions [here](../../sim/sae%20aero/gazebo%20harmonic/README.md).
+This should involve copying over our custom setup scripts into your local `PX4-Autopilot` folder.
 1. **From PX4-Autopilot**:

-    Launch PX4 in standalone mode:
+    Launch PX4 in standalone mode (this spawns the simulator drone):

     ```bash
     bash standalone_px4_cmd.sh